-Perform string handling, such as joining two strings, and calculating number of letters in a string or length of the string.
+Perform string handling, such as joining two strings, and calculating the number of letters in a string or the length of the string.

 To create a Scratch project, click on the ‘Create’ button on the top of the Scratch homepage.
 You will then be redirected to the Scratch editor, where you can start creating your project.
 By default, there will be a cat sprite added; you can either use it or replace it with another sprite.